wintory/BattleShip-1/README.md

 In the beginning, you must start your first game by request to `/game/new`, after that you can choose position to shoot in match by request to `/game/shoot/:x/:y`.
 The response will tell you if it hit or miss or you just sank the ship.

-You can check your shoot history by request to `/game/shoot/history` or match history `/game/match/history`.
+You can check your shoot history of current match by request to `/game/shoot/history` or check match history `/game/match/history`.

 Also if you want to check your stats you can request to `/stats`.
 The response will show only win,hit,miss and sunk.